DerMortos/trailCounter/README.md

-This is a project to measure bike trail utilization on popular trails in Brownsville, Texas
+This is a project to measure bike trail utilization on popular trails in Brownsville, Texas.

 <h2> Hardware and Software Back-End Development: </h2>